spShashankGit/Dev-Journal/word2vec.md

 ### Semantic Search: How AI "Understands" the World

-As holiday season is actually going on, I realised how come my phone is able to club all the dinner photos together and present them to me.
+As holiday season is actually going on, I asked myself how come my phone is able to club all the dinner photos together in a reasonable library.
 One could argue I am late in asking this question, as this feature has been around for decades :D
 Well, I say, better late then never :D

-For my research the key questions was: How is my phone able to understand the photos?
+For my research the key questions was: How is machine able to understand the photos?

 Turns out it is smart use of maths (vectors) and oversimiplifaction explanation is:
 1. Traverse the new text or image data point